Agile Working Policy

 The Society is committed to modern working practices that enable colleagues to maximise their performance and productivity, while maintaining a positive work life balance.
 One of the ways we can do that is by putting agile working arrangements in place, where appropriate.

 Agile working is based on the concept that work is an activity that we undertake, rather than a place that we go.
-We also recognise that not all tasks carried out by colleagues have to be done at certain times, which allows us to be more flexible with the hours that some colleagues work.
+We also recognise that not all tasks carried out by colleagues must be done at certain times, which allows us to be more flexible with the hours that some colleagues work.

 The Society recognises agile working in two forms, one being “location” and the other being “hours”.
 In total there are three methods of agile working the Society may consider, where appropriate for the role.